LLMs as Workers in Human-Computational Algorithms? Replicating Crowdsourcing Pipelines with LLMs: Introduction

 We are especially interested in whether LLMs can be used to replicate \emph{crowdsourcing pipelines}, which represent a more sophisticated approach to harnessing human computation~\cite{little2010exploring}.
 In a typical pipeline, complex tasks are broken down into pieces (\emph{sub-tasks}) that can be performed independently, then later combined~\cite{chilton2013cascade, kim2017mechanical, law2011towards, retelny2017no}.
 This method has been widely used to scale crowdsourcing usability, allowing it to handle tasks that are too challenging for individual crowdworkers with limited level of commitment and unknown expertise~\cite[e.g., summarizing lengthy novels, software development, or deciphering heavily blurred text;][]{kittur2011crowdforge}.

 Interestingly, research on LLMs has also explored scaling their capabilities for more complex tasks through \emph{chaining}.
-Though named differently, LLM chains and crowdsourcing pipelines share similar motivation and strategy of scaling LLM utility.
+Though named differently, LLM chains and crowdsourcing pipelines share similar motivation and strategy.
 Previous studies have connected the two, noting that they decompose tasks to address different problems~\cite{wu2022ai}: crowdsourcing pipelines focus on factors affecting human worker performance, such as cognitive load and task duration, while LLM chains address inherent limitations of LLMs, such as high variance in prompt effectiveness.
-However, since LLMs have now been trained to better align with humans in following instructions and handling complex contexts~\cite{ouyang2022training}, it is possible for human and LLM workers to adopt the same task division strategies.
+However, since LLMs have now been trained to better align with humans in following instructions and handling complex contexts~\cite{ouyang2022training}, it is possible for human and LLM workers to adopt the same task division strategies~\cite{grunde2023designing}.

 In this study, we investigate the potential of LLMs to replace human workers in advanced human computation processes.
-To accomplish this, we designed a course assignment for a special topic course named \emph{Human-Centered NLP} at Carnegie Mellon University.
+To do so, we designed an assignment for special topic course named \emph{Human-Centered NLP} at Carnegie Mellon University.
 In the assignment, 20 students were tasked to select one (out of seven) crowdsourcing pipelines depicted in prior work, and replicate them by employing LLMs to handle each sub-task.
-The replication study also offers an interesting bonus analysis point: While LLM modules in a chain perform unique sub-tasks, all the sub-tasks occur in the same application domain (e.g., processing the same document in different ways), making it fairer to compare LLMs' performance in different sub-tasks and uncovering the relative strengths and weaknesses.
+The replication study also offers an interesting bonus analysis point: While LLM modules in a chain perform unique sub-tasks, all the sub-tasks occur in the same application domain (e.g., processing the same document in different ways), making it fairer to compare LLMs' performance across sub-tasks and uncovering the relative strengths and weaknesses.